mnxenakis/NaVCh_Scaling/README.md

 Now we are prepared to execute the `main_mutRobust.py` function locally, i.e., within any of the three subdirs found in `Machine Learning Experiments/NaV17/7w9k_mutantAnalysis`.
 This call will generate a lot of data files.
 These files encode machine learning features used for classification of mutation hotspots.

+# Data availability

+All the data generated to date can be accessed at https://doi.org/10.5281/zenodo.14617204 and https://doi.org/10.5281/zenodo.14628099, which include information on 71 NaVCh protein molecules of prokaryotic origin and 50 NaVCh protein molecules of eukaryotic origin, respectively.

+The structure of the datasets follows the same logic explaned here.